 "Tarisio never parted with the violin and not until his death in 1854 had anyone outside Italy seen it.
 In 1855, Vuillaume was able to acquire it, and it remained with him, also until his death.
 Vuillaume guarded the 'Messiah' jealously, keeping it in a glass case and allowing no one to examine it.
 However, he did allow it to be shown at the 1872 Exhibition of Instruments in the South Kensington Museum, and this was its first appearance in England.
 After Vuillaume's death in 1875, the violin became the property of his two daughters and then of his son-in-law, the violinist Alard.
 After Alard's death in 1888, his heirs sold the 'Messiah' in 1890 to W.E.
 Hill and Sons on behalf of a Mr. R. Crawford of Edinburgh for 2,600 British pounds, at that time the largest sum ever paid for a violin."

-The Hill Collection of Musical Instruments, David D. Boyden, Oxford University Press, London, 1969
+The Hill Collection of Musical Instruments, David D. Boyden, The Hill Collection of Musical Instruments, London

 "The arguments became highly technical and arcane at times, but broadly speaking Pollens found weaknesses in each authenticating category.
 Provenance worried him because Le Messie had passed through the ownership of a 19th-century dealer and notorious faker of antique violins, one Jean-Baptiste Vuillaume.
 It was Vuillaume's son-in-law who named it Le Messie because, he said, "[this] violin is like the Messiah of the Jews, because one always waits for him but he never appears."
 Pollens found little or no proof that Vuillaume had indeed acquired a Stradivarius, but ample evidence that he'd manufactured the provenance subsequently. "